 Be careful to avoid over-treating or complexifying an injury.
 Avoid repetitive treatments that offer no progress.
 Avoid surgery.
 Orthotics should not be your primary option.
-Be sure to use simple, flat runningshoes.
+Be sure to use simple, flat running shoes.

 2. The body adapts!

-The body adapts as long as the given stress is no greater that its capacity to adapt.
+The body adapts as long as the given stress is no greater than its capacity to adapt.
 The majority of overuse injuries come from a surcharge on the anatomical structures (bones, cartilage, tendon, muscle...).
-Therefore, every new stimulus must be integrated progressively (volume, intensity, difference in height, surface, new shoes).
+Therefore, every new stimulus must be integrated progressively (volume, intensity, a difference in height, surface, new shoes).

 3. Efficiency is in the rhythm

 It is preferable to increase the number of steps to over 170 steps/min in order to minimize impact, loss of energy and the risk of injury while maximizing stride efficiency.
 Quality training (intervals, threshold, etc...) should be located anywhere between 180 and 185 steps/min.

 Flat surfaces (road, track, treadmill) cause regularity of movement in every stride, which means a repetition of biomechanical weaknesses.
 Cross-country is the best surface because it is a firm and irregular surface offering a wide variety of movements in the lower limbs.

 5. Warming up: the secret of the pros

 In order to prepare for training, you must: increase the temperature with progressive jogging for 15 to 20 minutes and progressive ballistic stretching (educational and progressive tempos).